A lateral approach (described below) is commonly used and not difficult to do at the bedside.

 Having an assistant is helpful.

-If the history or physical examination suggests possible septic bursitis (eg, marked regional warmth, erythema, distention), withhold corticosteroid injection.
+If the history or physical examination suggests possible septic bursitis (eg, marked regional warmth, erythema, distention), withhold corticosteroid injection and consider ultrasound-guided aspiration.

 Immediate analgesia after injection of local anesthetic helps confirm correct needle placement and that the subacromial bursa is the source of pain.

-Subacromial bursitis and supraspinatus tendinitis cannot always be differentiated clinically and tendinitis may be calcific, sometimes with spread to the bursa (calcareous tendinitis).
+Subacromial bursitis and supraspinatus tendinopathy cannot always be differentiated clinically, and the tendinopathy may be calcific, sometimes with spread to the bursa (calcific, or calcareous tendinitis).

-Injection therapy can be effective for any of these disorders; however, the injection path may differ for tendinitis.
+Injection therapy can be effective for any of these disorders; however, the injection path may differ for tendinopathy.

 Consider doing a shoulder x-ray before injection in patients with longstanding chronic shoulder pain or if symptoms persist to identify other possible causes of pain (eg, glenohumeral osteoarthritis, fracture).